0xChathu/OverTheWire/Bandit/Writeup.md

 --spaces in this filename--

 file. and we cant cat it cuz it has spaces.
-So there are options to neglect spaces when processong. add \ before every space or add "" or '' and quote the filenmae to tell the shell that inside those quote marks ... its a filen name.
+So there are options to neglect spaces when processong. add `\` before every space or add "" or '' and quote the filenmae to tell the shell that inside those quote marks ... its a filen name.

 Then here comes the other issue. when a filename starts with -- or - shell inteprete it as a command

 so we had to add
-cat -- "--spaces in this filename--"
+`cat -- "--spaces in this filename--"`

 Finally captured the flag - **MNk8KNH3Usiio41PRUEoDFPqfxLPlSmx**

+## Level 3 - Level 4 ✅

+This is a quick one.

+There was a file included and tried to cat it.
+Did not work ...
+It happened to be a directory
+So i went to that directory `cd inhere`
+Then nothing was there ...

+Took some while to figure out how to see the unseen hidden file.

+`ls -la` Boom ....
+Found that sneaky bastard
+`cat ...Hiding-From-You`

+**2WmrDFRmJIq3IPxneAaMGhap0pFhF3NJ**

+## Level 3 - Level 4 ✅

+Interesting 🧐

+This time there were 10 files inside `inhere` directory.

+I had to cat each file and boom ... there was the flag at file07

+`cat - '-file07'`

+**4oQYVPkxZOOEOO5pTW81FB8j8lxXGUQw**

+## Level 4 - Level 5 ✅